tperelle/managed-k8s-offer-comparison/README.md

 It may be possible to optimize the costs by reducing the time the resources are running, or using reserved instances when available.

+## Conclusion

+We only compare costs, but not all cloud providers are equal.
+Some have much more extensive service catalogs than others, some kubernetes services are more stable/reliable than others, the tools to interact are also really important to ensure a good developer experience (yes, infrastructure as code is mandatory!).

+So, the cheaper is not always the better, you need to test the services and see which one fits better for your needs.